techversat/ledi_documentation/rst/page02_assembly.rst

   Here's how I placed the parts before soldering.
 Notice the legs are bent on the other side of the PCB so that they are held stationary as I solder them permanently in place.  |tut_pwr2|

-**Bluetooth module**

-  - The bluetooth module is the hardest part to solderi coz of SMT instead of throughhole
-  - Place the bluetooth module on the PCB, solder just one pad on each side first to hold it in place.
-  - Only 11 joints need to be soldered.
-They are indicated by orange circles below: |tut_bt2|

-  If you have the flux handy, it helps the solder to flow onto the pads easily.
-  You can use it to "tin" the pads by

-  #. applying little bit of flux onto the PCB pads
-  #. put some solder on the soldering iron, and gently pass it over the pads

-  At this point, solder flows to the pads and settle.
-Once the pads are tinned with solder, set the bluetooth module on top, and touch the pad to reflow the solder onto the bluetooth connection grooves.

-  Once the bluetooth module is soldered, solder the indicator LED and resistors around the bluetooth module.
-The headers are optional, if you plan to hack around with LEDI later on.

 **Zener diode voltage regulator circuit**